jonnu/eichhornchen/docs/specification.md

---Method of making money--
+---Method of making money---
 Percentages - With a percentage, the website might just turn into a place for people to easily find each other then abandon.
 However this helps keep less active machines around.

 monthly fees - setting a monthly fee for machines...this'll keep members around (cause they paid) But has a problem of inactivity for some areas.
 However, active members will enjoy a lowish fee with many users and high profits. <--- active machines would be inclined to own several printers.

 People generally sell their plastic parts on an equation of material cost + print time some 'sets' go for 100$ each.

-This equation is hard because plastic is sold ad wildly different prices, and depending in 'infill' of a 3d printed object any one part can take from a half hour to hours in printing.
+This equation is hard because plastic is sold at wildly different prices ranging form 30-75 euros, and depending in 'infill' of a 3d printed object any one part can take from a half hour to hours in printing.
 Most people seem to say, 10 per print + 5 per hour, this is currency agnostic and also relatively cheap.
 Others charge more if they only own one machine, and much more for parts that have a high potential to fail.

-USERS - required things from them
+---USERS---

 	Contact, email shipping address.